Sud-ana/tcl_scripting/README.md

   - [x] Generating a QOR Quality of Results check report:
     - [x] Understanding the parameters added in a generic industry standard QOR report
     - [x] Understanding the timing report files from which these are extracted to be added
     - [x] TCL and LINUX scripting to grep the data and add it to respective report sections.
+  - [x] Codebase

 ## Breakdown of tasks and creating UNIX function
 First, we create a command that will execute the GUI.